-Below you will find resources for teachers, librarians, professors, and anyone else interested in acoustics education.
+Below are resources for teachers, librarians, professors, and anyone else interested in acoustics education.

 Lessons are divided into three main categories: Physical Science, Physics, and Lower Elementary.
 Many lessons can be used for most grades.
 These were developed for the ASA Teacher Activity Kit, however can be done with common household materials.